 - Return flights and coach transfers

-Today you drive east towards the border with the former Yugoslavia.
+Day Three: Today you drive east towards the border with the former Yugoslavia.
 Your main stop today is Trieste, once the major port of the Habsburg Austro-Hungarian Empire.
-While the maritime republic of Venice was the most important sea-trading centre of late medieval Europe, Trieste’s docks and dock yards were the outlet to the sea for the mighty Austrian Empire until WWI.
+While the maritime republic of Venice was the most important sea-trading centre of late medieval Europe, Trieste’s docks and dockyards were the outlet to the sea for the mighty Austrian Empire until WWI.
 After WWII, it was carved up between Italy and Yugoslavia, the main city being Italian.
 The wide avenues, squares and baroque buildings date from the early 18th century.
-Your entry into Trieste is an unusual one: a 25-minute ride on the hybrid tram and funicular railway from Vila Opicina, which descends 326m, with great views as it goes, and arrives right in the heart of the old city of fine buildings and spacious squares.
 You will have a guided tour of the town – have your photo taken with the statue of James Joyce (who lived, wrote and drank here for 10 years) – and visit the ornate, beautiful Miramare Castle, seat of Maximilian from the time of the Austro-Hungarian Empire, and with stunning sea views – as its name would suggest.
 You cross into Slovenia and head for the mountain resort of Kranjska Gora in the Upper Sava Valley, for four nights half board accommodation.
 218 miles today.

 The Slovenian Alps, Lake Bled, Trieste and Venice